RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 [If you want to see detailed instructions on how to install the WADs, click here!](wiimodlite) {: .notice--info}

-1. Download `WiiLink_Patcher_<OS Platform>_v1.X.X`, where `<OS Platform>` is either `Windows`, `macOS`, or `Linux`, depending on your operating system.
-2. Connect your SD Card or USB Drive to your computer.
-Make sure there is an `apps` folder on the root of the SD Card or USB Device in order for the patcher to automatically detect your SD Card or USB Device.
-3. To open the patcher on Windows, simply double-click on `WiiLink_Patcher_Windows_v1.X.X.exe`.

-   On macOS and Linux, you'll need to follow these steps:
-   - First, give the file executable permissions by typing<br>`chmod +x WiiLink_Patcher_<OS Platform>_v1.X.X` in your terminal.
-Replacing<br>`<OS Platform>` with either `macOS` or `Linux`, depending on your operating system.
-   - Then, run the patcher by typing `./WiiLink_Patcher_<OS Platform>_v1.X.X` in the same terminal window.
-4. If your portable storage device was detected successfully, you should see a message saying `SD Card detected`.
-If not, you'll need to manually select the location of your SD Card or USB Device.
+1. Visit the [WiiLink Patcher releases page](https://github.com/WiiLink24/WiiLink24-Patcher/releases) and download the correct patcher for your operating system.
+1. On Windows, run `WiiLink_Patcher_Windows_v1.X.X.exe`. <br>
+On MacOS, right click the `WiiLink_Patcher_macOS_v1.X.X` file in Finder and click Open. <br>
+On Linux, open a Terminal, type `bash ` (space included), then drag the file onto the Terminal window.
+It should look like this: `bash /path/to/WiiLink_Patcher_Linux-<arch>_v1.X.X`
-5. Press 1 to choose `Start` on the main menu, to start the Express Install Setup of WiiLink. <br>
+1. Press `1` to choose "`Start Express Install Setup`".
-Or, you can press 2 to start a Custom Install.
-6. Follow the on screen instructions to select which versions of the available channels you would like.
+1. Follow the on screen instructions to select which versions of the available channels you would like.
+1. At step 6, press `1` to begin patching.
-7. It may take a moment for the patcher to download the files to your SD Card or USB Drive.
+1. It may take a moment for the patcher to download the files to your SD Card or USB Drive.
-8. Once it's done, you can safely close the patcher.
+1. Once it's done, you can safely close the patcher.
 All of the files are ready on your SD Card.
-9. If it did not copy everything automatically to your SD Card or USB Device, copy the `WAD` and `apps` folder next to<br>`WiiLink_Patcher_<OS Platform>_v1.X.X` to the root of your SD Card or USB Device.
+1. If it did not copy everything automatically to your SD Card or USB Device, copy the `WAD` and `apps` folder next to<br>`WiiLink_Patcher_<OS Platform>_v1.X.X` to the root of your SD Card or USB Device.
-10. Put your SD card or USB drive in your Wii.
+1. Put your SD card or USB drive in your Wii.
-11. Launch the Homebrew Channel on your Wii.
+1. Launch the Homebrew Channel on your Wii.
-12. Launch Wii Mod Lite.
+1. Launch Wii Mod Lite.
-13. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
+1. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
-14. If your Wii is not a Japanese region, install `WiiLink_SPD (Wii).wad` or `WiiLink_SPD (vWii).wad` (Depending on console platform) before anything else.
+1. If your Wii is not a Japanese region, install `WiiLink_SPD (Wii).wad` or `WiiLink_SPD (vWii).wad` (Depending on console platform) before anything else.
 This is required so that we know your email address to send files.
-15. Highlight all other WADs with `WiiLink` in the name and press + to select them.
+1. Highlight all other WADs with `WiiLink` in the name and press + to select them.
 When all of them are selected, press A twice to install the WADs.
     - If you have previously installed the RiiConnect24 versions of the Forecast Channel and the Nintendo Channel, installing WiiLink's will overwrite them.

-16. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.
+1. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.

 Want to order Domino's Pizza with WiiLink's Food Delivery Channel?<br>[Follow this guide!](wiilink-demae-dominos) {: .notice--info}